Tobyhanna Army Depot

-Tobyhanna Army Depot (TYAD) (previously known as Tobyhanna Signal Depot) is a full-service electronics maintenance facility located in Coolbaugh Township, Monroe County, Pennsylvania.
-Established on February 1, 1953, on the site of a former artillery training range, the depot is tasked with providing logistical and maintenance support for command and control electronics systems for the United States Department of Defense and repairs tactical ballistic missiles, rigid-wall shelters, and portable buildings for the United States Air Force.
-It employs 5,000 personnel in North-eastern Pennsylvania, making it the region's largest industrial employer.
+Tobyhanna Army Depot (TYAD) (formerly Tobyhanna Signal Depot) is a full-service electronics maintenance facility in Coolbaugh Township, Pennsylvania.
+Established on February 1, 1953, on the site of a former artillery training range, the depot provides logistical and maintenance support for command and control electronics systems for the United States Department of Defense and repairs tactical ballistic missiles, rigid-wall shelters, and portable buildings for the United States Air Force.
+It employs 5,000 personnel, making it the largest industrial employer in northeastern Pennsylvania.

 Overview

-The depot's current functions are designing, manufacturing, repairing, and overhauling electronic systems.
-These include satellite terminals, radio and radar systems, telephones, electro-optics, night vision and anti-intrusion devices, airborne surveillance equipment, navigational instruments, electronic warfare, and guidance and control systems for tactical missiles.
-It also operates 30 Forward Repair Activities at central U.S. installations and overseas, including in the Middle East.
+The depot's current functions include design, manufacture, repair, and overhaul of electronic systems.
+These systems include satellite terminals, radio and radar systems, and telephones.
+They also work on electro-optics, night vision and anti-intrusion devices, airborne surveillance equipment, navigational instruments, electronic warfare systems, and guidance and control systems for tactical missiles.
+In addition, the depot operates 30 Forward Repair Activities at installations in the central US and overseas, including locations in the Middle East.

-The U.S. Army has designated Tobyhanna as its "Center of Industrial and Technical Excellence for C4ISR and Electronics, Avionics, and Missile Guidance and Control".
-The Air Force has designated Tobyhanna as its "Technical Source of Repair for command, control, communications, and intelligence systems."
-Tobyhanna has gained new missions and workload in each of the five rounds of Defense Base Realignment and Closure (BRAC) between 1988 and 2005.
+The U.S. Army has designated Tobyhanna as its "Center of Industrial and Technical Excellence for C4ISR and Electronics, Avionics, and Missile Guidance and Control," while the Air Force has designated it as its "Technical Source of Repair for command, control, communications, and intelligence systems."
+Tobyhanna has received new missions and workload in each of the five rounds of Defense Base Realignment and Closure (BRAC) between 1988 and 2005.

 History

-From 1900 to 1936, Tobyhanna Lake and nearby lakes at Gouldsboro and Klondike were sites of ice collection and storage, producing up to 150 boxcar loads per day between them shipped as far as Florida.
+From 1900 to 1936, Tobyhanna Lake and nearby lakes at Gouldsboro and Klondike were used for ice collection and storage, producing up to 150 boxcar loads per day between them, which were shipped as far as Florida.

 In 1912, Tobyhanna had a railway station, telegraph, and post office.
 At that time, the U.S. Army had no artillery training range east of Wisconsin.
-Major Charles P. Summerall, commander of the 3rd Field Artillery at Fort Myer, Virginia, chose the site as a suitable training range.
-After leasing land for $300 in 1912 and 1913, Summerall persuaded Congress to authorize the purchase of 18,000 acres (73 km^{2}) for $50,000; eventually, the military reservation was expanded to 22,000 acres (89 km^{2}) (according to the Tobyhanna Army Depot) or 26,000 acres (105 km^{2}) (according to Pennsylvania DCNR).
+Major Charles P. Summerall, commander of the 3rd Field Artillery at Fort Myer, Virginia, chose the site as a training range.
+After leasing land for $300 in 1912 and 1913, Summerall persuaded Congress to authorize the purchase of 18,000 acres (73 km^{2}) for $50,000.
+The military reservation was later expanded to 22,000 acres (89 km^{2}) according to the Tobyhanna Army Depot, or 26,000 acres (105 km^{2}) according to Pennsylvania DCNR.

-The land was used as a tank and ambulance corps training centre from 1914 to 1918, for artillery training from 1918 to 1931 and 1937 to 1941, and to house Civilian Conservation Corps enrolled from 1931 to 1937.
+The land was used as a tank and ambulance corps training center from 1914 to 1918, for artillery training from 1918 to 1931 and 1937 to 1941, and to house Civilian Conservation Corps enrolled from 1931 to 1937.